Brachiocephalic artery: Relations

-Thymus typically sits atop the brachiocephalic artery, and separates the artery from the posterior surface of the manubrium of sternum.
+The thymus typically sits atop the brachiocephalic artery, and it separates the artery from the posterior surface of the manubrium of sternum.

 Branches

 The thyroid ima artery ascends in front of the trachea to the lower part of the thyroid, which it supplies.

 Variation

 The innominate artery usually gives off no branches, but occasionally a small branch, the thyroid ima artery, arises from it.
 Other times, it gives off a thymic or bronchial branch.

 Thyroid ima artery varies greatly in size, and appears to compensate for deficiency or absence of one of the other thyroid vessels.
 It occasionally arises from the aorta, the right common carotid, the subclavian or the internal mammary.

 Development

-Aortic sac is the embryological precursor of proximal portion of the aortic arch.
+The aortic sac is the embryological precursor of the proximal portion of the aortic arch.
 It is chronologically the first portion of the aorta to form, and appears as a dilation superior to the truncus arteriosus.
 Between the two horns of aortic sac, right horn gives rise to the brachiocephalic artery.
 Then the right horn fuses with the right-sided third and fourth aortic arches, which give rise to the right common carotid artery and the proximal right subclavian artery respectively.
 Eventually, brachiocephalic artery is derived from ventral aorta, same as ascending aorta.
 Left horn forms proximal ascending portion of aorta.